corda/corda/docs/source/tutorial-contract-clauses.rst

    * ``AnyComposition``, whereby any number of clauses (0+) may match, but each matched clause must verify
    * ``FirstComposition``, whereby at least one clause must match, and the first such clause must verify

-In turn, composite clauses are themselves clauses, which can be wrapped in the special grouping clause called ``GroupClauseVerifier``.
+In turn, composite clauses are themselves ``Clause``s, and can, for example, be wrapped in the special ``GroupClauseVerifier`` grouping clause.
 For ``CommercialPaper``, this would look as follows:

 .. image:: resources/commPaperClauses.png